1-800-275-4279

 Causes of Injury

 Most injuries to the spine are caused by sudden, unexpected trauma such as car or motorcycle accidents, falls, or sports injuries.
 Trauma is not the only cause, however.
-Other sources of spinal injury include poor posture, which can lead to musculoskeletal problems and compression of the spine, repetitive movements, which can cause strain and damage to the spine, and certain medical conditions, such as scoliosis, which can increase vulnerability to spinal injury.
+Other sources of spinal injury include poor posture, which can lead to musculoskeletal problems and compression of the spine; repetitive movements, which can cause strain and damage; and certain medical conditions, such as scoliosis, which can increase vulnerability to spinal injury.

-Whether the cause is an accident or a condition, spinal injuries can have devastating consequences.
+Whether caused by an accident or a condition, spinal injuries can have devastating consequences.
 These include pain, paralysis, and impaired mobility.
-It’s important to take steps to protect yourself and your loved ones from injury.
-This includes wearing a seatbelt when driving, using safety equipment when involved in sports, and practicing good posture to reduce stress on the spine.
+It’s important to protect yourself and your loved ones from injury.
+This includes wearing a seatbelt when driving, using safety equipment when playing sports, and practicing good posture to reduce stress on the spine.

 With the proper care, it is possible to manage and even overcome the effects of a spinal injury.